-We know this scenario so well: Deciding to “lose weight” or “tone up,” getting a gym membership, tossing all the “bad stuff” from cabinets and fridges, and becoming obsessed with eating as “clean” as possible—most times never maxing out over 1000 calories a day.
+We know this scenario so well: Deciding to “lose weight” or “tone up,” getting a gym membership, tossing all the “bad stuff” from cabinets and fridges, and becoming obsessed with eating as “clean” as possible—most times on a diet never maxing out over 1000 calories a day.

-It took opening up to a friend who has worked in the fitness world for many years about my chronic tiredness and inability to push past a certain point in my training to understand that I just needed to eat more.
-Like many women, I grew up with extreme self-confidence issues and a perception that I needed to be thin to be “worth” anything in society.
+It took opening up to a friend, who has worked in the fitness world for many years, about my chronic tiredness and inability to push past a certain point in my training to understand that I just needed to eat more.

 Initially, the idea of eating more terrified me.
-But I knew there was only one way out of the blunder I had gotten myself into: to simply eat more.
-I worked with a guide to help put a plan in place, falling back on counting macronutrients, first upping my 1200 calories a day to 1300 calories a day for a few weeks until my body adjusted, and adding more nutrients in until ultimately I was consuming 2500 calories a day.
+But I knew there was only one way out of the blunder I had gotten myself into.
+I worked with a guide to help put a plan in place and today and every day, I eat roughly between 2500 and 3000 calories a day.
+Yes, I said it.
+Here's what you need to know before starting a 3000-calorie diet, with insight from nutrition experts.

-So how do you know how much you’re supposed to eat in a given day?
-“We’ve all heard of hitting the wall,” says Ted Munson, MSc, performance nutritionist at Science in Sport.
+Ok, so how do you know how much you’re supposed to eat on a given day?
+“We’ve all heard of hitting the wall,” says Munson.
 “This is basically when our glycogen (carbohydrate) stores (the fuel we use during high-intensity exercise) deplete past a certain level.
 This is a sure sign that we’re not adequately fueling or recovering."

 If you’re interested in understanding the exact science of pinpointing how many calories you should eat in a day, you must know two things: your Basal Metabolic Rate (BMR) and your activity factor.
 Your BMR is an estimate of how many calories you’d burn if you were to do nothing but rest for 24 hours.
 It represents the minimum amount of energy needed to keep your body functioning, including breathing and keeping your heart beating.
 You can find this number by having an InBody test run on you at your local gym.

 To give an example: Through taking an InBody test, I know my BMR is 1400 and because I work out consistently enough to burn 1100 calories a day, six days a week, I can calculate my TDEE is 2500.
-Once I was able to figure this out, it made fueling my body as an athlete for performance so much more effective.
-Once I started fueling my body like an athlete, I started performing like an athlete—placing in most of the races I set out to compete in, and most recently placing third at the Mighty Man Montauk Triathlon with a personal best of two hours and 37 minutes.
+Once I was able to figure this out, it made fueling my body so much more effective.
+After I started fueling my body like an athlete, I started performing like an athlete—placing in most of the races I set out to compete in and most recently placing third at the Mighty Man Montauk Triathlon with a personal best of two hours and 37 minutes.

-Feeling a little overwhelmed?
-Take baby steps, says Munson.
-“For someone just getting their feet wet, focus on your macronutrient intake,” he says.
+I first started upping my 1200 calories a day to 1300 calories a day for a few weeks until my body adjusted, and adding more nutrients in until ultimately I was consuming 2500 calories a day.
+“For someone just getting their feet wet, focus on your macronutrient intake,” says Munson.
 “Get the food plate right.
-An intense day of training should include meals that are over 60% carbohydrates, 30% protein, and 10% fats.
-A light training day should be predominantly vegetables, with around 40% carbohydrates—simply because they may not be being used."
+An intense day of training should include meals that are over 60 percent carbohydrates, 30 percent protein, and 10 percent fats.
+A light training day should be predominantly vegetables, with around 40 percent carbohydrates—simply because they may not be being used."